anhhchu/anhcodes/content/blog/debug-spark.md

 *TL,DR - Spill is caused by executors lacking of memory to process partitions.
 To fix Spill think about how you can add more memory to the executors, or manage the partitions sizes*

 If your Spark executors don’t have enough local memory to process their allocated partitions, Spark has to spill the data to disk.
-Spill is a Spark’s measure of moving an RDD from local RAM to disk and then back to executor’s RAM again for further processing with the goal of avoiding an out-of-memory error.
+Spill is a Spark’s measure of moving an RDD from local RAM to disk and then back to executor’s RAM again for further processing with the goal of avoiding an out-of-memory (OOM) error.
 However, this can lead to expensive disk reads and writes, and significantly slow down the entire job.

 This process occurs when a partition becomes too large to fit into RAM, and it may be a result of skew in the data.
 Some potential causes of spill include setting `spark.sql.files.maxPartitionBytes` too high, using `explode()` on an array, performing a `join` or `crossJoin` of two tables, or aggregating results by a skewed column.